sa-ne/openshift4-rhv-upi/README.md

 You will need to modify baseDomain, pullSecret and sshKey (be sure to use your _public_ key) with the appropriate values.
 Next, copy `install-config.yaml` into your working directory (`/home/chris/upi/rhv-upi` in this example) and run the OpenShift installer as follows to generate your Ignition configs.

+Your pull secret can be obtained from the [OpenShift start page](https://cloud.redhat.com/openshift/install/metal/user-provisioned).

 ```console
 $ ./openshift-installer create ignition-configs --dir=/home/chris/upi/rhv-upi
 ```

 ## Staging Content

-On our web server, download the CoreOS image to the document root (assuming `/var/www/html`).
-Be sure to check the directory for the latest version.
+Next we need the RHCOS image.
+These images are stored [here](https://mirror.openshift.com/pub/openshift-v4/dependencies/rhcos/4.1/latest/).
+On our web server, download the RHCOS image (BIOS, not UEFI) to the document root (assuming `/var/www/html`).

 _NOTE: You may be wondering about SELinux contexts since httpd is not installed.
 Fear not, our playbooks will handle that during the installation phase._